flexih/RawArrayElementObserver/README.md

 RawArrayElementObserver
 =======================
-KVO compatible for c types.
+KVO compatible for element( c types) of array.<br />
-add observer for array element, element setter wrappered by NSValue
+Add observer for array element, element setter wrappered by NSValue